 Salary continuation is designed to provide salary protection for absences in excess of five working days, caused by the medical condition of an employee that prevents the employee from working.
 This benefit is provided to all full-time employees at no cost.
-If approved, the benefit is retroactive and begins on the first day of absence and would be exhausted before Short Term Disability or PTO days need to be used.
-All full-time employees are eligible for salary continuation as follows:
+If approved, the benefit begins after 5 missed work days and would be exhausted before Short Term Disability or PTO days need to be used.
+All full-time employees are eligible for salary continuation based on the schedule below.
+Once approved, the employee will be paid at their normal rate of pay for up to 4 weeks.
+After four weeks, salary continuation will be paid to the employee at 90% of the employee's normal rate of pay until the employee's eligible benefit is exhausted based on the employee's years of service and schedule below.
+See full policy in the employee handbook.

-Length of Service. • • • .
-Salary Continuation
+Length of Service Salary Continuation

-6 months - 1 year .
-4 Weeks
+6 months - 1 year 1-3 years

-1-3 years .
-8 Weeks

-3-5 years 16 Weeks
+3-5 years

-5 years or more
+5 years or more 26 Weeks